PrahladMV/CBT-Software-For-MDDTI/README.md

 This will allow you to view and test your website locally.

-Feel free to contact me if there are any issues with this Full Stack application.
+## Credits
+- Following project was done by Prahlad MV, Arhan SD, Archita S, Adeeb U, Rishabh S, Anshuman S

+---

+This README file provides a comprehensive overview of the CBT Website for MDDTI.
+For any questions or further assistance, feel free to contact me.

 Github: PrahladMV

 Gmail: prahladmv@gmail.com

-Team: Prahlad MV, Arhan SD, Archita Sindigi, Adeeb Ulla, Anshuman S